 But it's worth bearing in mind that they don't allow any bags in the building.
 We saw some unfortunate tourists queue for half an hour, only to be told to join another queue to put their bag in the cloakroom, where they were told to rejoin the back of the first queue.

 Learn from these mistakes and make sure you deposit your bag in the cloakroom first to avoid queueing twice.
 There's so much to experience in Venice – don't spend all your time in line!

 To really avoid the queues, book ahead

 Much like the Basilica, you can expect long queues throughout the city during busy periods.
 However, the longest queues are normally for the ticket offices, so to travel better, book ahead to skip these.

 There aren't many public toilets in Venice and they often have queues to rival the Basilica.
 And you have to fork out €1.50 for the convenience.

 If you're able to, make use of the free loos found in hotels and restaurants.
 Just remember – signori for men and signore for women.

 It can flood (and smell)

-Locally known as Acqua Alta, flooding normally occurs during high tide, and can make the Venetian alleys feel more like the streets of Atlantis.
-Normally occurring during the winter months, the flooding is usually quite minor (an odd puddle or overflowing drain) and won't be much more than a nuisance to your Venice holiday.
+Locally known as Acqua Alta, flooding normally occurs during high tide and can make the Venetian alleys feel more like the streets of Atlantis.
+Normally occurring during winter months, the flooding is usually quite minor (an odd puddle or overflowing drain) and won't be much more than a nuisance to your Venice holiday.
 However, if you hear a siren, it means a higher than usual tide is approaching, during which time the city will place elevated wooden walkways in areas most susceptible to flooding.